pawelt/stacky/README.md

 4. Drag the stack shortcut to your taskbar.

 That's all.
-You can click the Stacky shrotcut on the taskbar to open the new stack.
+You can click the Stacky shortcut on the taskbar to open the new stack.

 Why is it useful